 Master Limited Partnership

-How a GAC Works
+How a IVA Works

 Using a university endowment as an example, the U.S. Government created UBTI to establish a level playing field between what would otherwise be a “0% investor” and the general public.
 If a university wishes to invest into hedge funds, private equity, venture capital and publicly traded securities, they may likely face UBTI.